joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/understanding-the-protected-content-workflow.md

 If an error has not occurred and the user was successfully authorized to view the content, the NetStream object dispatches a DRMStatusEvent object.
 The application then begins playback.
-The DRMStatusEvent object holds the related voucher information, which identifies the user’s policy and permissions.
+The DRMStatusEvent object holds the related voucher information, which identifies the user's policy and permissions.
 For example, it holds information regarding whether the content can be made available offline or when the license expires.
 The application can use this data to inform the user of the status of their policy.
 For example, the application